George Teague: Dallas Cowboys (first stint)

 On August 23, 1996, Teague was signed as a free agent by the Dallas Cowboys.
-He played as a nickel defensive back, before starting 8 games after Brock Marion suffered a broken shoulder blade.
-He finished the year with 70 tackles, 7 passes defensed, 6 special teams tackles and a career-high 4 interceptions.
+He played as a nickel defensive back, before starting eight games after Brock Marion suffered a fractured scapula.
+He finished the year with 70 tackles, seven passes defensed, six special teams tackles and a career-high four interceptions.

 His career signature game came against the Minnesota Vikings in the NFC wild-card playoff game, where he was dominant in helping the Cowboys produce a 40–15 rout.
 He forced turnovers on three consecutive Vikings possessions.
 He first denied Amp Lee of a 43-yard touchdown reception, by stripping the ball which went out of the end zone for a touchback.
-On the next Vikings possession he caused a Leroy Hoard fumble.
+On the next Vikings possession, he caused a Leroy Hoard fumble.
 He then proceeded to return an interception 29 yards for a touchdown.
 He received NFL Defensive Player of the Week honors.

-The Cowboys couldn't re-sign him at the end of the season, because of the salary cap problems they had at the time.
+The Cowboys were unable to re-sign him at the end of the season, because of the salary cap problems they had at the time.